 According to Deloitte, “The digital workplace encompasses all the technologies people use to get work done in today’s workplace–both the ones in operation and the ones yet to be implemented.
 It ranges from your HR applications and core business applications to e-mail, instant messaging and enterprise social media tools and virtual meeting tools.”

 Digital workplaces aim to improve communication, collaboration, content management, document management and information flow across the organization and lead to increased productivity and employee efficiency.

-Apart from work apps, the cloud is also a part of the digital workplace as it ensures that companies can function beyond geographical boundaries and work timings.
+Apart from work apps, the cloud is also a part of the digital workplace as it ensures that companies can function beyond geographical boundaries, work timings or via remoting wo

 Why is the digital workplace important?